opendatatrentino/traceprov/docs/README.md

 ### Building objects

 Most objects in TraceProv are immutable, and make heavy use of <a href="https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained" target="_blank"> Guava immutable collections </a>.
-In TraceProv, wherever you see a class called `AbstractSomething`, there will always be an immutable class `Something` implementing it.
+In TraceProv, wherever you see a class called `ASomething`, there will always be an immutable class `Something` implementing it.